Ty France Player Props: Mariners vs. Rangers

 - Hits Prop: Over/under 0.5 hits (Over odds: -238)

 Looking to place a prop bet on Ty France?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Ty France At The Plate

-- France leads Seattle in slugging percentage (.407) thanks to 21 extra-base hits.
+- France leads Seattle with a slugging percentage of .399, fueled by 21 extra-base hits.

-- He has hit a long ball in four games this season (7.3%), leaving the park in 2.1% of his plate appearances.
+- In 7.1% of his games this year, he has hit a home run, and 2% of his trips to the dish.

-- France has had at least one RBI in 32.7% of his games this year (18 of 55), with two or more RBI six times (10.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- France has picked up an RBI in 32.1% of his games this season, with more than one RBI in 10.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.